 Unsustainable Personal Saving Rate

-Let’s be frank.
+Let's be frank.
 We all knew a 30%+ U.S. personal saving rate was unsustainable.
-The personal saving rate already dipped to 23.2% in May and is now down to around 14% in September.
-It will likely continue to go lower as the economy opens up.
+The personal saving rate already dipped to 23.2% in May and is now down to only about 3.1% as of September 2022.